Calibrated Model Criticism Using Split Predictive Checks: Experiments

 \subsection{Airline delays data: geometric model}

 We investigate the power of the single and divided SPCs compared to the PPC using the airline on-time data for all flights departing NYC in 2013\footnote{\url{https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236}.
 After filtering out missing data, we get a cleaned airline data with $\numobs = 327,346$.}.
-Suppose we want to model $y = \max(\texttt{arr\_delay} - 15, 0)$, delay duration over 15 minutes for all delayed flights.
+Suppose we want to model $y = \max(\texttt{arr\_delay} - 15, 0)$ the arrival delays (in minutes) over 15 minutes for all delayed flights.
 We assume a geometric model $y \dist \distGeom(\theta)$ with conjugate prior $p \dist \distBeta(0.1, 0.2)$.
-A comparison of observed data distribution and posterior predictive distribution is shown in \cref{fig:airlines_dist_hist}, which shows that model fails to capture the heavy right tail of the data distribution.
+A comparison of observed data distribution and posterior predictive distribution is shown in Supplementary Materials \ref{appx:airlines_figs}, which shows that model fails to capture the heavy right tail of the data distribution.
 Thus, we should expect statistics sensitive to right tail behavior to reject the assumed model.
 In particular, we consider the success rate statistic $\statistic{}(\datarv) \defined \numobs/\sum_{n=1}^{\numobs} X_n$ and the MSE statistic.
 To estimate the power of all checks across different dataset sizes, we permute and segment the full dataset into $I \defined \lfloor \numobs/\numobs_{\text{sub}} \rfloor$ disjoint subsets of equal size $\numobs_{\text{sub}} \in \{ 500, 1000,2000, 3000, 5000\}$.
 Each subset is regarded as an ``original observed data'' and all candidate checks are applied to produce one $\p$-value for each dataset, from which we can estimate the power at a fixed test size.

-\Cref{fig:airlines_nyc_data_power} shows that while all checks perform well for the MSE statistic, only the SPCs (with $\spcprop = 0.5$) have large powers for the success rate statistic.
+\Cref{fig:airlines_nyc_data_power} shows that while all checks perform well for the MSE statistic, only the SPCs (with $\spcprop = 0.5$) have large power for the success rate statistic.
 These results also establish the practical value of the divided SPC, which with $\dspcK = \numobs_{\text{sub}}^{0.49}$ rapidly reaches power of one while PPC has power 0 and single SPC has approximately constant power of around 0.5 across sample sizes.
-Notably, divided SPC with a lower rate $\dspcK = \numobs_{\text{sub}}^{0.39}$ has increasing power but worse power than with $\dspcK = \numobs_{\text{sub}}^{0.49}$. \Cref{fig:airlines_nyc_data_power_appx} shows similar results for SPCs with $\spcprop = 0.9$.
+Notably, divided SPC with a lower rate $\dspcK = \numobs_{\text{sub}}^{0.39}$ has increasing power but worse power than with $\dspcK = \numobs_{\text{sub}}^{0.49}$.